 Ray’s paintings have been issued as limited-edition reproductions by Stonerow Publishing in Pennsylvania, and as open-edition reproductions by Bruce McGaw Graphics, Primrose Press, Galaxy of Graphics, and Brilliant Studios.

-CURRENT OFFERINGS of Ray's Giclee reproductions can be seen on this web site under the SHOP tab.
+CURRENT OFFERINGS of Ray's Giclee reproductions can be seen on this web site under the STORE tab.

 Book: My World: The Paintings of Ray Hendershot by Ray Hendershot (Stonerow Publishing, 2009).
 A retrospective of over sixty year of the artist's work.
 This book can be purchased through this web site under the SHOP tab.